Youth and Policing in Cleveland

 1. WATCH THE VIDEO AND HAVE A CONVERSATION.

 - Invite the CDP district commander or other police representatives active in your area to a video screening with your team.
-During the dialogue, ask them to share how they are putting the policy in action and how your organization can be a partner to support youth who police encounter.
+During the dialogue, ask them to share how they are putting the policy into action and how your organization can be a partner to support youth who police encounter.

 2. RAISE AWARENESS OF THE NEW YOUTH POLICY.